paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 The Python Interface to C
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a pure C function, we now write a C function that takes Python objects as arguments, converts them to C objects (so-called 'un-boxing'), calls ``fibonacci()`` then converts the C result to a Python object (so-called 'boxing').
+So far we have a pure C function, we now write a C function that takes Python objects as arguments, converts them to C objects (so-called 'un-boxing'), calls ``fibonacci()`` then converts the C result to a Python object (so-called 'boxing').

 .. code-block:: c